 In the ordinary course of business, we become party to lawsuits, administrative proceedings and governmental investigations, including environmental, regulatory and other matters.
 Large, and sometimes unspecified, damages or penalties may be sought from us in some matters.
-We have not established accruals for these matters unless a loss is probable and the amount of loss is currently estimable.
-On the basis of existing information, we believe that the resolution of these matters, individually or in the aggregate, will not have a material adverse impact on our financial position, results of operations or liquidity.
+We have not established accruals for these matters unless a loss is probable, and the amount of loss is currently estimable.
+On the basis of existing information, we believe that the resolution of these matters, individually or in the aggregate, will not have a material adverse impact on our liquidity or financial position, although the resolution of certain of these matters could have a material impact on our interim or annual results of operations.